20 Books We Bet You Never Knew Were Banned

 Yertle the Turtle

 Anti-deforestation wasn’t Dr. Seuss’s only political message to make schools squirm.
 One Canadian school announced Yertle the Turtle one of its banned books in 2012 because of this line: “I know up on top you are seeing great sights, but down here at the bottom, we too should have rights.”
 Apparently, that line was too partisan for a school that had banned political messages.
-These are the top books everyone lies about reading.

 James and the Giant Peach

 No matter how you feel about human-sized bugs, Roald Dahl’s James and the Giant Peach seems innocent enough at first glance.
 Some schools have challenged it for language, and tobacco and alcohol references.
 But perhaps the oddest?
 In 1999, one small Wisconsin town officially made it one of its banned books after claiming a scene when the spider licks her lips could be “taken in two ways, including sexual.”
 Can’t say that would have been our first thought.

 It was tough enough for author Maurice Sendak to get his borderline dark and scary children’s book published.
 When it finally did hit the shelves, it got in even more trouble.
 Where the Wild Things Are is now a fun classic, but it was initially banned because little Max’s punishment was starvation—well, lack of supper—and the story had supernatural themes.
 Here are the 50 dumbest laws in every state.

 You might want to reread Shel Silverstein’s collection of poems, Where the Sidewalk Ends—you may have missed something in its quirky, funny, and touching verses.
 According to some schools, the book actually promotes everything from drug use and suicide to ignoring parents and telling lies.
 Yikes.